rundqvistElias/fbwidget/DOCUMENTATION.md

 **Removing the div** removes the widget — the script renders into whatever divs exist at load time.

 **Multiple widgets** on the same page just means multiple divs — the script loads once and handles all of them.
+A single shared `fetchPromise` is used across all widgets so only one HTTP request is made to `/api/posts` per page load, regardless of how many `<div class="fb-widget">` elements are present.

+**DOM construction** — A `buildElement(tag, props, ...children)` helper creates and assembles DOM nodes.
+All user-supplied text is set via `textContent` (never `innerHTML`), which prevents XSS attacks without a separate escape function.

 **CSS** uses custom properties (`--fbw-*`) for theming. `fbw-light` and `fbw-dark` classes define the theme variables, all components inherit them automatically.

-**All text** is passed through `escapeHtml()` before being inserted into the DOM — prevents XSS attacks.

-**"See more"** — Long texts are clamped to 4 lines with CSS (`-webkit-line-clamp`).
+**"See more" / "See less"** — Long texts are clamped to 4 lines with CSS (`-webkit-line-clamp`).
 A `setTimeout(0)` defers the height check until the element has layout.
-If clipped, a "See more" button appears.
+If clipped, a "See more" button appears; clicking it expands the text and changes the button label to "See less".

 ---